vedph/cadmus_core/Doc/core.md

 This profile can be defined in a text file.
 An `IDataProfileSerializer` implementation is used to deserialize the profile from its format; its JSON implementation is `JsonDataProfileSerializer`.

+For more information about profiles, see the [profiles](profiles.md) page.

 ### C.1.
 Item Facets

 Items have a dynamic model, defined by the parts they contain.